BgeeDB/BgeeDB_R/README.md

 data_bgee_experiment1 <- data_bgee_mouse[[1]]
 ```

 The result of the ```getData()``` function is, for each experiment, a data frame with the different samples listed in rows, one after the other.
-Each row is a gene and the expression levels are displayed as raw read counts or RPKMs.
-A detection flag indicates is the gene is significantly expressed above background level of expression.
+Each row is a gene and the expression levels are displayed as raw read counts, RPKMs (up to Bgee 13.2), TPMs (from Bgee 14.0), or FPKMs (from Bgee 14.0).
+A detection flag indicates if the gene is significantly expressed above background level of expression.

-*Note 1*: An additional column in the data frame including expression in the TPM unit will be available from Bgee release 14 (planned for the end of 2016).

-*Note 2*: If microarray data are downloaded, rows correspond to probesets and log2 of expression intensities are available instead of read counts/RPKMs.
+*Note*: If microarray data are downloaded, rows corresponding to probesets and log2 of expression intensities are available instead of read counts/RPKMs/TPMs/FPKMs.

 Alternatively, you can choose to download data from only one particular RNA-seq experiment from Bgee with the `experimentId` parameter: